-There are several important factors to consider.
-Population size, margin of error (typically between 2 and 5 percent), confidence level, and standard deviation are examples.
+There are several other essential factors to consider.
+Population size, margin of error (typically between two and five percent), confidence level, and standard deviation are examples.

-Ultimately, it’s best to work with a perception audit specialist who can help you determine the ideal number of responses needed for your survey.
+It is usually best to work with a specialist who can help you determine the ideal number of responses needed.
 The optimal range is 50-100 responses.
 For qualitative studies, fewer may be acceptable.

 The cost of a perception study can vary depending on the methods used.
-On average, most studies will require open-ended interviews, which can range from just a few phone calls to hundreds of in-person interviews.
+Most studies require open-ended interviews.
+These interviews can range from a few phone calls to hundreds in person.
 Most perception audit projects are based on an hourly or project rate fee schedule.

 Are you ready to find out how a brand audit can transform your business?

-Our brand audit process is a comprehensive analysis designed to help companies increase ROI and reduce marketing expenses.
+Our brand audit process is a comprehensive analysis designed to help companies optimize performance.

 - Increase ROI on lead generation and sales conversions.